nachoverdon/Slippi2Video/README.md

 # Requires
 * Python 3.6+ (`s2v.py` might work with a lesser version, but `obs_s2v.py` won't)
 * Windows.
 Untested on other platforms.
 Might work perfectly though, who knows.
 * [Project Slippi desktop app](https://github.com/project-slippi/slippi-desktop-app/releases).
-Comes with a custom version of Dolphin.
-Configure Dolphin as you like, but check the `Render to main window` option on `Graphics/General`.
+Comes with a custom version of Dolphin, select this one when setting up your `config.py` or OBS script.
+Configure Dolphin as you like.
 If the changes are not getting saved, check that the folder is not read only or that you have permissions.
 * Install python dependencies.
 ```
 pip install py-slippi pyautogui